ime01/Critical_TechWorks_TaskApp/README.md

 # Critical_TechWorks_TaskApp
-Android App built for my Role at Critical TechWorks
+Android App built for my Role at Critical TechWorks, built in line with the rquirement document sent, however i have also gone ahead to add some extra features as you'll find in the app, such as in app NEWS TITLE SEARCH, SETTINGS TO SWITCH TO DAY/NIGHT MODE,(BIOMETRIC NAVIGATION TO FINGERPRINT SETUP IF WISHED)

-APP BUILT WITH CLEAN ARCHITECHTURE
+APP IS BUILT WITH CLEAN ARCHITECHTURE

 MVVM PATTERN